 Eventually I made it to somewhere approximating where I wanted to explore – Washington Park in Greenwich Village.
 While it was nothing too exciting, it struck me how different New York was on a weekend, with people chilling, exercising, dog-walking, brunching, and even being neighbourly.
 It was, in fact, relatively calm and orderly.

-Most hustle and bustle appeared to be directed at market stalls scattered around various squares and circles, as I ventured on to West Village and over to Chelsea.
+as I ventured on to West Village and over to Chelsea.
 Here, what seemed to be something approximating a car boot sale was in full action.
 Just like my intimate memory of booties, it seemed many of the people there had been attending every weekend for the last 50 years.

 I resisted multiple temptations on my way further east to the Flatiron District, because I had a perfect lunch in mind – one of the tastiest burgers put together at the Shake Shack kiosk in Madison Square Park.
 Reminiscent of Brodburger love, a perfect end to a good few miles of hard neighbourhood walking.